avuko/aiki/README.md

 31	root	xmhdipc	SSH-2.0-sshlib-0.1
 ```

-Having said that, perhaps someone with more insight into what is running behind these IPs can glean
+Although I think all of this is rather disappointing, perhaps someone with more
+insight into what is running behind these IPs can glean something from the pattern
-something from the pattern of attacks over time:
+of attacks over time, so this is what I have:

 <img src="jarattempts.png" />